Note: If you want information on writing grant proposals for an individual project, click here.

 Watch this Candid video to learn 3 top tips for staying organized while keeping your grant proposal content fresh:

 Check out Candid's eBook collection from anywhere in the world.
 It's easy to sign up, and we have a selection of books specifically on proposal writing.

-Explore our Proposal Writing topic page, which spotlights upcoming training, articles, videos, podcasts, live chats, and books that we've published on this topic.
+Explore our Proposal Writing topic page, which spotlights upcoming training, articles, videos, live chats, and books that we've published on this topic.

 See also "Document Checklist for Grant Proposals", a 3-part blog post series that covers the many types of documents often needed during this process.

 Remember: Proposal writing is just one step in the grantseeking process.
 You should spend far more time developing the program or project and researching and cultivating donors than on preparing the actual proposal.

 "The proposal does not stand alone," writes Jane Geever, author of The Foundation Center's Guide to Proposal Writing.
 "It must be part of a process of planning and of research on, outreach to, and cultivation of potential foundation and corporate donors."